 The Vocaster Hub software is designed with simplicity in mind.
-It provides easy access for controlling Vocaster's settings, and gives you full control of your show's mix as you send it to your choice of recording and streaming software.
+The on-screen mixer lets you get the perfect balance when you record, along with access to the essential recording controls.
 The Vocaster Two interface has two independent, high-quality microphone preamps, so you can record live guest interviews using separate microphones, for the best audio results.

 Connect Vocaster Two to a computer via its USB-C port and the cable provided.
 You can either live-stream audio in real time, or record sound for later edit and upload.

-It also allows two-way connection via cable or Bluetooth to a compatible phone, letting you record phone interviews or other audio from your phone.
+Vocaster Two also allows two-way connection via cable or Bluetooth to a compatible phone, letting you record interviews or other audio from your phone to your computer or camera.
 You can also record to the audio track of a camera in perfect sync with your video.
 You can monitor your stream or recording process on either headphones or loudspeakers.

-The Vocaster Two interface is plug-and-play on Mac.
-There is no need to install a driver if you are a Mac user.
+The Vocaster Two interface and the included Vocaster Hub control software support both Mac and Windows.
 Vocaster Two is also compatible with Apple iPads with a USB-C port, so you can take advantage of the additional portability and convenience the tablet format provides.

-If you can't find what you need in this User Guide, please visit support.focusrite.com, which has a Getting Started section, setup guides, and technical support.
+If you can't find what you need in this User Guide, please visit support.focusrite.com, which has a Getting Started section, setup guides and technical support.

-A video series explaining how to set up and use Vocaster Two is available at Get Started.
+A video series explaining how to set up and use Vocaster Two is available at our Get Started pages.